-Berati (or Berat when in a sentence with a preposition as in "to”, “in” or “from Berati”) is probably the most picturesque town in Albania.
+Berati (or Berat in a sentence with a preposition like “to”, “in” or “from Berati”) is probably the most picturesque town in Albania.
 The old town (Mangalem district), already proclaimed a “Museum City” by the dictator Enver Hoxha in June 1961, was inscribed on UNESCO’s World Heritage List in July 2008.
 Berat now has a population of around 33,000 people.

-Berat is one of the oldest towns in Albania; it was already a fortress-settlement of the Greek Dassaretae tribe on the old border between Illyria and Epirus in the 6th century BCE.
-It fell to the Romans in the 2nd century BCE and was part of the Byzantine Empire, when it was known as Pulcheriopolis.
+Berat is one of the oldest towns in Albania; it was already a fortress-settlement of the Greek Dassaretae tribe on the ancient border between Illyria and Epirus in the 6th Century BCE.
+It fell to the Romans in the 2nd Century BCE and was part of the Byzantine Empire, when it was known as Pulcheriopolis.
 It was captured by the Bulgarians in the 9th Century and renamed “Beligrad” (White City) which may be the origin of the name “Berat”.
 After subsequent rule by Epirotes, Byzantines, Sicilians and Serbs it was eventually conquered by the Ottoman Turks in 1450; it remained part of the Ottoman Empire until 1912.
-Ali Pasha of Tepelena however seized it in 1809 and ruled it for many years as his own fiefdom.
+Ali Pasha of Tepelena, however, seized it in 1809 and ruled it for many years as his own fiefdom.
 Berat played an important role in Albanian national revival in the 19th Century.

-Below the 14th century Kalaja (Kala or citadel) on the left bank of the Osumi river is Mangalemi (Mangalem), the traditionally Muslim district with its fine decorated houses with large windows overlooking the town.
-Although sometimes called “The City of a Thousand Windows”, this is actually a mistranslation from the description by the famous Albanian writer Ismail Kadare; he called Berat “Qyteti i një mbi një dritarevë”, “The City of a one Window over another”.
-The “një mbi një” (one over another) was confused with “një mijë” (one thousand); but the correct meaning is obvious when seeing Mangalem District which is built on a steep hill and the windows seem to be placed one over another when seen from a distance.
-There are a number of fine mosques, the King’s Mosque (Xhamia Mbret, 1512), the Leaden Mosque (Xhamia e Plumbit, 1555) and Batchelor’s Mosque (Xhamia e Beqarëve, 1827), the latter with wonderful paintings on the outside walls.
-Right in Mangalem is the Hotel Mangalemi, in a wonderful Ottoman villa, the first hotel to be opened here after the fall of communism.
-Another 18th century Ottoman villa houses the Ethnographic Museum, along the narrow cobbled street leading up towards the citadel.
+Below the 14th-century Kalaja (Kala or citadel) on the left bank of the Osumi river is Mangalemi (Mangalem), the traditionally Muslim district with its finely decorated houses with large windows overlooking the town.
+Although sometimes called “The City of a Thousand Windows”, this is a mistranslation from the description by the famous Albanian writer Ismail Kadare; he called Berat “Qyteti i një mbi një dritarevë”, “The City of a one Window over another”.
+The “një mbi një” (one over another) was confused with “një mijë” (one thousand).
+But the correct meaning is obvious: Mangalem District is built on a steep hill, and the windows seem to be placed one over another when seen from a distance.
+There are several beautiful mosques, the King’s Mosque (Xhamia Mbret, 1512), the Leaden Mosque (Xhamia e Plumbit, 1555) and Batchelor’s Mosque (Xhamia e Beqarëve, 1827), the latter with wonderful paintings on the outside walls.
+Right in Mangalem is the Hotel Mangalemi, in a beautiful Ottoman villa, the first hotel to be opened here after the fall of communism.
+Another 18th-century Ottoman villa houses the Ethnographic Museum, along the narrow cobbled street leading up towards the citadel.

 Berat is dominated by its impressive Kalaja, the citadel built on ancient Illyrian foundations along a rocky ridge above the town.
-Most buildings inside the fortress were built during the 14th century and are preserved as cultural monuments.
-The population of the fortress was Christian; there were about 20 churches, mostly built during the 13th century.
-Over the years most deteriorated and now only some remain.
-The largest church is the Cathedral of Shen Maria (Saint Mary), rebuilt during 1797 and the most representative monument of post Byzantine architecture in Berat.
-It houses the Onufri National Museum in honor of Onufri, the famous 16th Century Albanian painter and houses a large collection of his beautiful frescoes by Onufri.
-The 13th century Church of Saint Mary of Vllaherna, perched high on the side of a hill in the fortress has 16th century mural paintings by Nikolla, Onufri’s son.
-The citadel has only one mosque, the Xhamia e kuqe (Red Mosque), built in the latter half of the 15th century for use of the Turkish garrison.
+Most buildings inside the fortress were built during the 14th Century and have been preserved as cultural monuments.
+The population of the fort was Christian; there were about 20 churches, mostly erected during the 13th Century.
+Over the years, most deteriorated and now only some remain.
+The largest church is the Cathedral of Shën Maria (Saint Mary), rebuilt during 1797 and the most representative monument of post-Byzantine architecture in Berat.
+It houses the Onufri National Museum in honour of Onufri, the famous 16th Century Albanian painter and houses an extensive collection of his beautiful frescoes.
+The 13th-century Church of Saint Mary of Vllaherna, perched high on the side of a hill in the fortress has 16th-century mural paintings by Nikolla, Onufri’s son.
+The citadel has only one mosque, the Xhamia e kuqe (Red Mosque), built in the latter half of the 15th Century for the use of the Turkish garrison.
 Only a few ruins and the base of the minaret survives.